Black Horse and the Cherry Tree: Composition

-The song is usually performed solo by Tunstall, the original artist, with the layered guitar and vocals constructed piece-by-piece by sampling the parts live, and using a loop pedal unit to create the backing track.
-A performance of the song on Later... with Jools Holland (recorded before the release of Eye to the Telescope) was an important break in Tunstall's career.
-The song won Tunstall an award for Best Single of 2005 in Q, and it received a 2007 Grammy Award nomination for "Best Female Pop Vocal Performance".
+The song is usually performed solo by Tunstall, with the layered guitar and vocals constructed piece-by-piece by sampling the parts live, and using a loop pedal unit to create the backing track.
+The album version of "Black Horse and the Cherry Tree" was used as the opening theme for the CBC Television drama Wild Roses, which premiered in January 2009.
+Contemporary material relating to the programme identifies Tunstall's song as its theme music.